EsperanzaSwan/BudgetApp/README.md

 poetry install
 ```

-Alternative you can use any other virtual environment e.g. pythons `venv`:
+Alternatively you can use any other virtual environment e.g. pythons `venv`:

 ```bash
 git clone git@github.com:EsperanzaSwan/BudgetApp.git